 Legislators draft legislation and pass bills into law.
-The job involves a good deal of research, discussion and debate, so these professionals must have strong persuasive speaking and negotiating skills.
-Legislators work long hours, travel often and experience continued job uncertainty due to elections.
+The job involves research, discussion and debate, so these professionals must have strong persuasive speaking and negotiating skills.
+Legislators work long hours, travel often, and rely on reelection for employment.
 Extensive contact with constituents is common and can be both rewarding and stressful.

 |Degree Fields||Law, business or public administration, but any degree field is acceptable|